Field equation of thermodynamic gravity and galactic rotational curves: Analyses of rotational velocity curves

-For the galactic calculation, the $\rho_0$ and $R_C$ parameters are taken from Table 3 of \cite{de_Blok_2008}, which contains mass models with fixed mass-luminosity ratios ($Y^{3.6}_{*}$, denoting the $3.6$ $\mu$m band) and Diet-Salpeter stellar initial mass function.
-To obtain the velocity curve from the ISO DM model, the contributions of the SD and HI are added to this.
+with $r_{200}$ being the virial radius inside of which the average density is 200 times the critical density of the Universe ($\rho_{\mathrm{crit}} = \frac{3 H_0^2}{8 \pi G}$) and $H_0 = 73 \mathrm{kms}^{-1} \mathrm{Mpc}^{-1}$ is the Hubble constant.
+For the galactic calculation, the fitted parameters for the flat prior DC14 dark matter model are taken from the SPARC website\footnote{\hyperlink{asd}{http://astroweb.cwru.edu/SPARC}} from \cite{LiEta19a, Li_2020}.
+To obtain the velocity curve from the DC14 DM model, the contributions of the SD and HI are added to this:

-Regarding the MOND model, the method and data of Randriamampandry and Carignan are used, \cite{MONDvsDMhaloes}, which can be interpreted as the vacuum AQUAL solution substituted directly into the velocity calculation.
-The exact form of the interpolating function of MOND is not fixed by the theory itself and some forms work better in explaining certain phenomena.
-Zhao \& Famaey \cite{Zhao_2006} found that a simplified form of the interpolating function not only provides good fits to the observed rotational curves but also the derived mass/luminosity ratios are more compatible with those obtained from stellar populations synthesis models.
-In \cite{MONDvsDMhaloes} this simple interpolating function of MOND is applied:
+Regarding MOND, the method and data of Chae et al. are used, \cite{Chae_2021}.
+The exact form of the interpolating function of MOND is not fixed by the theory itself and some forms work better in explaining certain phenomena. {\textcolor{black}Zhao \& Famaey \cite{Zhao_2006} found that a simplified form of the interpolating function not only provides good fits to the observed rotational curves but also the derived mass/luminosity ratios are more compatible with those obtained from stellar populations synthesis models.
+It is also important to remark, that considering the observation uncertainties, like with the mass/luminosity ratio, not only the quality of the modelling is improved, but also there is no need to deviate from the standard MOND acceleration, $a_0$, contrary to the modelling approach of Wang and Chen \cite{Wang_2021}.
+In \cite{Chae_2021} the expected acceleration of a test particle ($v^2/r$ for circular motion) is given by with $g_N$ as the Newtonian internal gravitational field (from the galactic matter), $a_0 = 1.2 \cdot 10^{-10} \mathrm{m s}^{-2}$ MOND acceleration scale and $\nu_{e_N}$ being